End-of-Eternity/vs-ccd/README.md

 - threshold: Euclidian distance threshold for including pixel in the matrix.
 Higher values = more denoising.
 A good range seems to be 4-10.

 - matrix: Colour matrix for the wrapper to use for conversions to and from YUV/RGB.
 Will be guessed by the wrapper if left unspecified from frame props or frame size.
-Values are the same as Vapoursynth's [http://www.vapoursynth.com/doc/functions/resize.html](resize)
+Values are the same as Vapoursynth's [resize](http://www.vapoursynth.com/doc/functions/resize.html).

 ## How to install

 If you're on Windows - congratulations!
-Just download the binary and wrapper from the [https://github.com/End-of-Eternity/vs-ccd/releases](releases page), and drop them into their usual places.
+Just download the binary and wrapper from the [releases page](https://github.com/End-of-Eternity/vs-ccd/releases), and drop them into their usual places.

 If you're a linux weirdo, then see the compilation instructions for the plugin below.